jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 > "Write workflows in normal async code and we'll handle the rest ..."

 They've figured out a cost-effective way to package and execute long running tasks on the web, without worrying about timeouts.
-Time-consuming calculations, multiple API calls, long-delays, and complex scheduling can all be expressed in code.
+Time-consuming calculations, multiple API calls, long-delays, and complex scheduling can all be expressed in a single serverless function.
 This opens up all sorts of possibilities that would be extremely tricky to implement with other serverless computing options.
 No Function as a Service (FaaS) that I know of, will successfully run after 15 minutes.
 Here's a list of popular options with their run-time limits:

 * DigitalOcean Function: [15 minutes](https://docs.digitalocean.com/products/functions/details/limits/)
 * Supabase Edge Functions: [150s-400s](https://supabase.com/docs/guides/functions/limits#runtime-limits)
 * Vercel Functions: [15 minutes](https://vercel.com/docs/functions/runtimes#max-duration)
 * AWS Lambda Functions: [15 minutes](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html)

 There are cetainly systems you might want to design that could take longer than 15 minutes.
 For example, you might want to schedule a workflow to execute every day at 8:45am.
-You can do this with serverless functions, but you'll be forced to either add the schedule to a database or a configuration file.
-You can't do it in code.
+You can do this with the other serverless function providers, but you're forced to either add the schedule to a database or a configuration file.
+You can't express it directly in your function's source code.
 With Trigger you can!

 To get around the timeout constraint, you might be forced to distribute the work you'd like to do in one serverless function, over several.
 Now you'll probably have to bring in a task queue, or some other way to manage state between function calls.
 This introduces a lot of complexity that you may not have the time, or expertise, to deal with.
 Trigger.dev handles all the extra complexity for you!

-## What we're going to Build
+## What I Built

-We're going to build a proof-of-concept system that offers career advice to students based on information stored in a Google Sheet.
+I built a proof-of-concept system that offers career advice to students based on information stored in a Google Sheet.
+The code, minus the Google Sheet, can be found on my [GitHub](https://github.com/jrreed83/career-advice-workflow-automation/).

 ![spreadsheet](./figures/spreadsheet.png)